International Order of The King’s Daughters and Sons

 Who are we looking for?

-• Undergraduate having completed a minimum of one upper level course in their career field such as a major or minor in religious studies, theology, nonprofit development, or writing intensive study such as journalism, English, communications, and marketing.
+- Undergraduate having completed a minimum of one upper level course in their career field such as history, archival studies, communication

 Details of the role

-• Unpaid; however, Chautauqua Institution gate pass for admission to most events, housing, and food allowance are provided.
-Upon completion of internship, opportunity to apply for a scholarship award.
+- Unpaid; however, Chautauqua Institution gate pass for admission to most events, housing, and food allowance are provided (a $3800 value).
+Upon completion of internship, opportunity to apply for a $1000 scholarship award.

-• Informal access to network with business professionals and clergy on the Chautauqua Institution grounds;
+- Informal access to network with business professionals, executives, and clergy on the Chautauqua Institution grounds

-• Additional educational components include: 1) Attend two morning lectures given at the Chautauqua Institution’s national platform and two afternoon lectures given by the Chautauqua Institution’s Department of Religion.
-Attend one offering concerning Chautauqua’s diversity mission.
-Write a reflection of each lecture; 2) Interview with the Department of Religion’s Vice President or Director, or Chaplain of the Week for the Chautauqua Institution with prepared questions; written summary of interview.
+- Additional educational components include: 1) Attend three morning lectures given at the Chautauqua Institution’s national platform and two afternoon lectures given by the Chautauqua Institution archivist.
+Write a reflection of the lecture; 2) Interview with Chautauqua Institution professional archivist with prepared questions; written summary of interview; 3) Develop and present a PowerPoint about your internship accomplishments for a group of IOKDS supervisors and officers.